White Papers: The Perfect B2B Marketing Tool

 How exactly do you do that?

 You can do that in a number of ways.
 You can publish your views on industry trends.
 Discuss where the industry is headed?
 Are new tools and technologies going to redefine the industry?
 Are new business processes taking shape that will change the way you do business?
 What solutions does your business have that cater to the future?

 These are just a few topics to help you establish thought leadership.
-This is not a trivial from a marketing standpoint.
+From a marketing standpoint, this is not trivial.

-On the contrary, it is vital.
-As a thought leader, your business becomes a “go-to” resource.
+On the contrary, it’s vital.
+As you establish your business as a thought leader, your business soon becomes a “Go-To” resource.
 That enhances your brand.
-As prospects link your business with leadership, you’ll benefit from that.
-Thought leadership is an essential tool in your toolkit.
+As prospects link your business with thought leadership, you’ll benefit from that.
+That makes thought leadership is an essential tool in your toolkit.

 White Papers Generate Leads, Build Your Brand, and Close More Sales

 Why do you need white papers?
+The answer is simple.
 Because they get results.

 Let’s peel back the onion to understand why.

 First, prospects do not view white papers as sales material.
-They have a reputation that’s a cut above sales content.
-They are full of facts, figures, illustrations and key information about features and benefits.
+They have a reputation that’s a cut above typical sales content.
+Special reports are full of facts, figures, illustrations and key information about features and benefits.
 White papers are seen more as educational selling.
 And that has a soft-sell approach.

 Second, decision makers prefer special reports.
 They see these editorial-style reports as useful, informative, and neutral.
 As a result, they easily find their way to the decision maker’s desk